qkmics/Jack-Compiler/readme.txt

 	In Linux Command Line, use "g++ -std=c++11 *.cpp -o output" in /src

 How to run this code:
 	After compiling, run the executable file.
-Name of input file should be the command line argument(inputfilename.vm or inputDirectory).
+Name of input file should be the command line argument(inputfilename.jack or inputDirectory).
 Input can be in both absolute path and relative path.
 Can be both a file name or a directory.
-	For every input .jack file, output a .my.xml file
+	For every input .jack file, output a corresponding .vm file

 What works and what doesn't work:
 	This program has been tested on Unbuntu.
 All test files in nand2teris passed.